Let’s just get to the point. The pandemic has a done a lot to us. I know. But I am writing this post for one reason only, so let me just get to it.

 Here’s what you need to do to counteract the car’s pollution:

 - Find out how much you put out in the atmosphere:

-- I have donated to Gold Standard in the past.
+- I have donated to Gold Standard (American, but highest rating) and Less (Canadian) in the past.
 I like what they are doing and they came well vetted by David Suzuki Foundation.
-They have a very simple way to figure out how much you’re spewing.
+They both have a very simple way to figure out how much you’re spewing.
 In general, Canadians dish out about 2 tonnes per month.

-- The Nature Conservancy of Canada is one of the best regarded environmental not-for-profits, ever.
-The have a way of calculating your carbon emissions too.
+- The Nature Conservancy is one of the best regarded environmental not-for-profits, ever.
+They have a way of calculating your carbon emissions too.
 Check out their calculator.

-- I say go with your heart, but with some navigation.
-Some not-for-profit organizations are better than others.
+- Some not-for-profit organizations are better than others.
+Ideally, you want to support an organization truly offsetting and offering packages, similarly to Gold Standard, but another way to go about it is by supporting groups planting trees that will be protected and will be untouched to allow for forest maturity.
 Macleans released the best in class when it comes to charities for 2020, and there are environmental ones there.
-So let your gut guide you, properly.
 Amongst the top were:

 In general, any funds donated to the right not-for-profits organizations, that are making real change happen, are worth their weight in gold.
 Here is another list of some bad ass people doing kick ass things!